Loading...

 Physical Activity

-Engage in light physical activity, such as a short walk, after consuming cashew nuts.
-This can help the body utilize the glucose more efficiently, reducing spikes.
+Engage in light physical activity, like a short walk, after consuming cashew nuts to help regulate blood sugar levels.

 Mindful Eating